jodi106/AI_Testing_Simulator/README.rst

 AI Testing Simulator
 ------------------------------------------

-Team Project University of Mannheim
+Joint team project of University of Mannheim and the University Babeș-Bolyai of Cluj-Napoca

 Table of Contents
 #################